Skip Ribbon Commands

 Eligibility for Second Language studies

-The criterion for eligibility for a VCE Second Language study is the number of years the student has been educated in a school where the specific language is the medium of instruction.
-Students who have learnt all they know of the language in an Australian school are eligible for VCE Second Language enrolment.
+The criterion for eligibility for enrolment in a Second Language study is the number of years the student has been educated in a school where the specific language is the medium of instruction outlined in the following table.
+Students who have learnt all they know of the language in an Australian school are eligible for Second Language enrolment.

 Chinese Second Language